 Betty said, “We need to do another survivor run tomorrow.
 There are more people still trapped in Kyneton.
 We need to keep going back for as long as we can.”

 They all agreed.
-Although John seemed disappointed to be remaining behind, he said nothing about it.
+John seemed disappointed to be remaining behind, but he said nothing about it.

-Kevin was having a few issues during the night because he was hearing thumping sounds.
-At first, he thought it was a distance dream until his brain engaged and he sprung up immediately.
+Kevin was having a few issues during the night because he heard thumping sounds.
+At first, he thought it was a distant dream until his brain engaged, and he sprung up immediately.